 Music Theory Validation Exam

 A course of study in music theory is required of each student in the College of Music.
-Students who have previously studied music theory have the one-time opportunity to place out of the first and/or second semester of music theory and ear-training/sight-singing via a “Freshman-level theory” exam.
-The aural skills exam is open to all incoming first-year and transfer students, and the written music theory exam is open to those students who have been placed into MUS 180 as a result of the AOP diagnostic exam.
-If a student has passed into MUS 180, then they are welcome to attempt to waive out of additional courses.
-Students who are enrolled in MUS 180E as a result of the AOP diagnostic exam should not come to that exam, but are welcome to attempt the aural exam if they wish.
+Students who have previously studied music theory have a one-time opportunity to place out of the first and/or second semester of ear-training/sight-singing via a “Freshman-level theory” exam.
+The aural skills exam is open to all incoming first-year and transfer students, and the written music theory exam is open to those students who have been invited to take the written-theory exam based on their scores on the AOP diagnostic exam.
+Students who have not been invited to the written-theory waiver exam should not come to that exam, but are welcome to attempt the aural exam if they wish.

 2019 Music Theory Validation Exam

-- Regardless of how much previous music theory coursework s/he has had, any freshman or transfer student who has placed into MUS 180 (rather than MUS 180E) may elect to take the aural-skills portion of the waiver exam.
-Moreover, any freshman or transfer student who has been invited to attempt the written-theory waiver exam is welcome to attempt all or part of a combined waiver exam for MUS 180, 182, 181, 280, and 281.
+- Regardless of how much previous music theory coursework she/he has had, any freshman or transfer student may elect to take the aural-skills portion of the waiver exam.
+Moreover, any freshman or transfer student who has been invited to attempt the written-theory waiver exam is welcome to attempt all or part of a combined waiver exam for MUS 180, 181, 280, and 281.

 - The exam is offered in a single, 2-hour block just prior to the fall semester.